-Forward-looking statements are necessarily based on a number of estimates and assumptions that include, but are not limited to: expected future development; general economic conditions; the outcome of the Meeting; and other estimates and assumptions described in the Corporation's Listing Statement dated February 18, 2022 (the "Listing Statement"), a copy of which is available under the Corporation's profile on SEDAR at www.sedar.com.
-Forwardlooking statements are inherently subject to a number of significant risks and uncertainties that could cause the actual results or events to differ materially from those described in the forward-looking statements.
-Important risks and uncertainties that could cause actual results or events to differ materially from expectations include, but are not limited to: an unexpected outcome of the Meeting; the Corporation's ability to continue as a going concern, the Corporation's research, development and commercialization of its products could be stopped or delayed if any third party fails to provide sufficient quantities of products or components, or fails to do so at acceptable quality levels or prices, or fails to maintain or achieve satisfactory regulatory compliance; the Corporation expects to incur significant ongoing costs and obligations relating to its investment in infrastructure, growth, research and development, regulatory compliance and operations; and other risks and uncertainties described in the Listing Statement.
+Forward-looking statements are necessarily based on a number of estimates and assumptions that include, but are not limited to: expected future development; general economic conditions; the outcome of the Meeting; and other estimates and assumptions described in the Corporation's Listing Statement dated February 18, 2022 (the "Listing Statement") and other public filings, including its most recent MD&A, copies of which are available under the Corporation's profile on SEDAR+ at www.sedarplus.ca.
+Forward-looking statements are inherently subject to a number of significant risks and uncertainties that could cause the actual results or events to differ materially from those described in the forward-looking statements.
+Important risks and uncertainties that could cause actual results or events to differ materially from expectations include, but are not limited to: an unexpected outcome of the Meeting; the Corporation's ability to continue as a going concern, the Corporation's research, development and commercialization of its products could be stopped or delayed if any third party fails to provide sufficient quantities of products or components, or fails to do so at acceptable quality levels or prices, or fails to maintain or achieve satisfactory regulatory compliance, or fails to obtain and maintain necessary intellectual property protections, as well as to navigate potential challenges from third parties asserting their own intellectual property rights; the Corporation expects to incur significant ongoing costs and obligations relating to its investment in infrastructure, growth, research and development, licensing, regulatory compliance and operations; and other risks and uncertainties described in the Listing Statement and the Corporation's other public filings.
 The Corporation has attempted to identify important factors that could cause actual results, performance or achievements to vary from those expectations expressed or implied by the forward-looking statements, however, there may be other factors that cause results, performance or achievements not to be as expected and that could cause actual results, performance or achievements to differ materially from current expectations.
 These forward-looking statements are only current as of the date of this Information Circular.
 Although the Corporation believes that the expectations reflected in such forward-looking statements are reasonable, such statements involve risks and uncertainties and the Corporation provides no assurance that they will prove to be correct.
 Readers should not place undue reliance on such forward-looking statements.
 The Corporation does not undertake any obligation to update forward-looking statements contained herein, other than as required by applicable law.
 All forward-looking statements are qualified in their entirety by this cautionary statement.